owncloud/docs/docs/best-practices.md

 Text {internal-link-name}[highlighted text] text.
 ```

-It is important that `:internal-link-name:` is directly placed below the page header.
+It is important that `:internal-link-name:` is placed directly below the page header.
-More of these link directives can be added in new lines.
+Any number of these link directives can be added.

 ### Internal Links